vman-tool/vman3-frontend/README.md

 ## Development server

+Run 'git clone https://github.com/vman-tool/vman3-frontend' to copy the project local then,

+Run 'cd vman3-frontend ' to change to the project directory,

 Run 'npm install' to install dependencies then,

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding